 Global health needs professionals from multiple disciplines such as public health, nursing, medicine, international relations, engineering and business.
 The GH Certificate Program promotes inter-professional learning and prepares you for work in collaborative team environments in global careers in health care, government (USAID, CDC), non-governmental organizations, and the private sector (global health consultancy and project development).

-The Global Health Certificate Program is a multidisciplinary collaboration between the Center for Global Health at the Boonshoft School of Medicine and the Master of Arts in International and Comparative Politics, both at Wright State University.
+The Global Health Certificate Program is a multidisciplinary collaboration between the Department of Population & Public Health Sciences at the Boonshoft School of Medicine and the Master of Arts in International and Comparative Politics, both at Wright State University.

 For those students who intend to pursue a global health career, it is recommended that they also complete a global health practicum in addition to the certificate.
 The global health practicum includes an international experience through participation in one of the internships offered by Child Family Health International.
 The director of the Center for Global Health can provide guidance regarding the most suitable path for students to follow based on future career plans.